athenasal/hbcu-vs-pwi-financial-analysis/README.md

 ## Analysis Question

-Do black students face greater student loan debt when they attend an HBCU or PWI?
-Using the College Scorecard dataset, I am investigating if HBCUs are the better alternative financially for black students.
+Do students face greater student loan debt when they attend an HBCU or PWI?
+Using the College Scorecard dataset, I am investigating if HBCUs are the better alternative financially for students.

 ## About the Dataset